Operation of the Service

 A vehicle is considered to be parked on a length of restriction if any part of the restriction is below the vehicle or its load (if any).
 However, a Penalty Charge Notice (PCN) will only be issued if at least a full wheel is on the restriction.

-Under normal circumstances, a Civil Enforcement Officers will issue a PCN to any vehicle as soon as he or she is satisfied that a contravention has occurred.
+Under normal circumstances, a Civil Enforcement Officers will issue a PCN to any vehicle as soon as they are satisfied that a contravention has occurred.
 This will be after a period of observation to assess whether any of the exemptions apply to the vehicle, such as if any loading or unloading is taking place, or a Pay & Display ticket or visitor voucher for parking in a resident's' permit bay is being obtained.

 In all other cases, since the exemptions do not apply, no period of observation is required, and a Penalty Charge Notice may be issued immediately.

 It should be made clear that these periods of observation may be subject to change.
 They are not a period of time in which parking is allowed even if the exemption does not apply.
-In certain circumstances, a Civil Enforcement Officer may issue a Penalty Charge Notice without observing the vehicle for the above periods if he or she is satisfied that the contravention has occurred.
+In certain circumstances, a Civil Enforcement Officer may issue a Penalty Charge Notice without observing the vehicle for the above periods if they are satisfied that the contravention has occurred.

 5.8 Enforcement for Vehicles Parked Adjacent to a Dropped Footway